Estremoz, Portugal

 This post may contain affiliate links.

-The best things to do in Estremoz
+Best things to do in Estremoz

-Explore the castle
+Explore the old town and castle

 Step inside the Castelo de Estremoz through one of four doors in the castle walls.
 Built in the 13th century, once inside wander a labyrinth of cobbled streets seeking antiques, coffee or cats to pat.